-Forgo the traditional red and green christmas wrapping paper for these gift wrap ideas centered around crisp, wintry motifs!
-From free printable gift tags to clever wrapping paper, you’ll find all sorts of wintry gift wrap inspiration here.
+Forgo the traditional red and green Christmas wrapping paper for these gift wrap ideas centered around crisp, wintry motifs!
+From free printable gift tags to clever wrapping paper, you’ll find all sorts of winter gift wrap inspiration here.

 Winter Village Gift Tags

-Download and print the PDF file on white cardstock at “actual size,” cut around the edges, punch a hole and add a pretty piece of ribbon.
-For those of you with a Cricut Explore or Maker, there are PNGs so you can use Print then Cut!
-Make sure to re-size the gift tags in Cricut Design Space to your desired size before making.
+Download and print the PDF file on white card stock at “actual size,” cut around the edges, punch a hole and add a pretty piece of ribbon.

 How cute are these little sweater and snowflake gingerbread present toppers from Honestly Yum?
 These are the perfect addition to any gift, especially if you (or the recipient!) loves to bake.
 Isn’t the frosting work gorgeous?

 Still want some traditional Christmas elements in your wrapping?
 This sweet printable wrapping paper from Homey Oh My is just the thing.
 Perfect for wrapping small gifts, this paper can be embellished with bows, bells, and twine, as well as greenery you find in your yard.